 (1) On August 18, 2017, we announced that our board of directors had approved a share repurchase program to permit us to repurchase up to \$30.0 million worth of our issued and outstanding ordinary shares in the open market in accordance with applicable rules and regulations, including pursuant to pre-set trading plans adopted in accordance with Rule 10b5-1 under the Exchange Act of 1934.
 In February 2018, May 2019 and August 2020, we announced that our board of directors approved increases of \$30.0 million, \$50.0 million and \$58.5 million, respectively, to the original share repurchase authorization, bringing the aggregate authorization to \$168.5 million.
-On November 4, 2020, we entered into a pre-set trading plan adopted in accordance with Rule 10b5-1 to effect repurchases under our share repurchase program.
 The repurchased shares will be held as treasury stock.
 Our share repurchase program does not have an expiration date.
-During the year ended June 25, 2021, 239,486 shares were repurchased under the program, at an average price per share (excluding other direct costs) of \$78.66, for an aggregate purchase price of \$18.8 million.
-As of June 25, 2021, we had a remaining authorization to repurchase up to an additional \$81.2 million worth of our ordinary shares.
+During the year ended June 24, 2022, repurchases under our share repurchase program were made in accordance with Rule 10b-18, including pursuant to a pre-set trading plan adopted in accordance with Rule 10b5-1.
+During the year ended June 24, 2022, 628,428 shares were repurchased under the program, at an average price per share (excluding other direct costs) of \$95.32, for an aggregate purchase price of \$59.9 million.
+As of June 24, 2022, we had a remaining authorization to repurchase up to \$21.3 million worth of our ordinary shares.